smasongarrison/D3mirt/README.md

 # 2. D3mirt Model Estimation

-The `D3mirt()` function takes in a data frame with model parameters from a three-dimensional compensatory model (either in the form of a data frame or an S4 object of class ‘SingleGroupClass’ exported from `mirt::mirt` (Chalmers, 2012) function) and returns an $S3$ object of class `D3mirt` with lists of $a$ and $d$, $MDISC$, and $MDIFF$ parameters, direction cosines, and spherical coordinates.
+The `D3mirt()` function takes model parameters from a three-dimensional compensatory model (either in the form of a data frame or an S4 object of class ‘SingleGroupClass’ exported from the `mirt()` (Chalmers, 2012) function) and returns an $S3$ object of class `D3mirt` with lists of $a$ and $d$, $MDISC$, and $MDIFF$ parameters, direction cosines, and spherical coordinates.
 Regarding the latter, spherical coordinates are represented by $\theta$ and $\phi$.
-The $\theta$ coordinate is the positive or negative angle in degrees, starting from the $x$-axis, of the vector projections from the vector arrows in the $xz$-plane up to $\pm 180°$.
+The $\theta$ coordinate is the positive or negative angle in degrees, starting from the $x$-axis, of the vector projections from the vector arrows in the $xz$-plane up to
+$\pm 180°$.
 Note, the $\theta$ angle is oriented following the positive pole of the $x$ and $z$ axis so that the angle increases clockwise in the graphical output.
 The $\phi$ coordinate is the positive angle in degrees from the $y$-axis and the vectors.
 Note, the $\rho$ coordinate from the spherical coordinate system is in DMIRT represented by the MDIFF, and so is reported separately.

 If constructs are used, the function also returns construct direction cosines, spherical coordinates for the construct vector arrows, and